tokahuke/ryan/book-of-ryan/src/getting-ryan.md

 1. The Ryan CLI: a program that you install in your computer.
 You pass a `.ryan` in and get `.json` out.
 2. The Ryan library: a dependency you add to you project that takes a `.ryan` from somewhere and spits out data that your programming environment can understand.

-Depending on your usecase, you might need to install one of the above.
+Depending on your use-case, you might need to install one of the above.
 Probably most people will want to install both.

 ## Getting the Ryan CLI